Kroger Queen City Championship

 The Kroger Queen City Championship Presented By P&G, is a women's professional golf tournament on the LPGA Tour.
 It was founded in 2022 in Cincinnati, Ohio.
 The tournament is televised by the Golf Channel.

 Ally Ewing won the inaugural event with a final round 66 that included five straight birdies on the back-nine.
 It was the first time in over 30 years that an LPGA Tour event was played in southwest Ohio.
 The tournament increased its purse from $1.75 million to $2.0 million on May 16, 2023.

 Minjee Lee won the 2023 tournament by shooting a −16 and beating Charley Hull in a playoff.

-The Kenwood Country Club has dropped as host for the 2024 tournament as ongoing course improvements have started.
-TPC River's Bend in Hamilton Township, Warren County, Ohio was selected as the tournament's 2024 venue.
+The Kenwood Country Club was the original host and last welcomed the tournament in 2023 to facilitate course improvements.
+TPC River's Bend in Hamilton Township was selected as the tournament's venue for 2024–2025.
+Starting in 2026, the tournament timing has been changed from September to May, and the Donald Ross-designed Maketewah Country Club in Cincinnati was announced as the new host.